 Resident Choices Rule

-In facilities adopting culture change, the environment feels more like a home and the staff are companions and friends of the patients and residents.
+In facilities adopting culture change, the environment feels more like a home and the staff are companions and friends of the patients.
 Patients and residents get to choose when they want to get up, eat, and take a bath.
 Clusters of rooms with several common areas bustle with activities and are stocked with books and art supplies.
 If a senior wants a milkshake and fries in the middle of the afternoon or a walk outside after dinner, the staff makes sure it happens.

 The Impact on Quality Measures